 - Two visitors (age 18+) are allowed with each pediatric ED patient.

 - Visitor may accompany patient to and remain in room during ED stay.
-Visitor must stay in the room.
-Switching visitors is requires ED leadership or charge nurse approval.
+Visitors are encouraged to stay in the room.

 When waiting room reaches a point where social distancing cannot be met: